How to Balance Hormones in Menopause: A 3-Step Guide

 While menopause is a natural process that can come with mild to severe symptoms, women don’t just have to wait it out—there are a lot of natural strategies we can use to lessen the burden.

-In the clinic, we advocate for the use of a foundational model that includes diet, lifestyle changes, and gut-supportive measures first.
+In the clinic, we use a foundational model that includes diet, lifestyle changes, and gut-supportive measures first.
 Then, we consider herbal supplements if needed.

 It’s not that we have anything against supplements.
-But what we’ve found after years of treating patients is that without a solid base that addresses diet and lifestyle, supplements tend to be less effective.
-So you end up trying supplement after supplement without much relief.
+But what we’ve found after years of treating clients is that without a solid base that addresses diet and lifestyle, supplements tend to be less effective.
+So, people end up trying supplement after supplement without much relief.

 Now let’s dive into the 3-step process we use in the clinic for supporting healthy hormone levels during the menopausal transition.